-Vineland Housing Authority is a Public Housing Agency in Vineland, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Vineland Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 28th, 2022, Vineland Housing Authority has 3 waiting lists that are open now or opening soon.

 Vineland Housing Authority serves Vineland.

-As of the most recent VMS report, Vineland Housing Authority manages 676 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Vineland Housing Authority manages 886 active Housing Choice Vouchers.

 |Standard||Tenant Protection||Ported Out|